-We encourage everyone to ask their congregation and their program for assistance.
-In addition, there are a number of other scholarship programs you should consider:
+We encourage everyone to ask their congregation and their Israel program for assistance.
+In addition, there are a number of other financial assistance resources you should consider:

-High school seniors, college students and young adults spending a semester or more in Israel should apply for a MASA universal grant and additional financial need scholarship.
+High school students, college students, and young adults spending a semester or more in Israel should apply for a Masa universal grant and additional financial need scholarship.

 JNF's Plant Your Way To Israel

 Youth through age 18 can raise money for a trip to Israel by asking family and friends to plant trees with JNF.
 Half of the proceeds of each donation ($36 minimum) will go towards planting a tree in Israel and the other half goes into a student account which can be redeemed for any trip to Israel.

 Jewpiter is a rewards program which can help you to return to Israel and provide you with knowledge and learning that you will use for the rest of your life.
 Accumulate 5,000 Jewpiter miles, then choose from their list of free (or heavily subsidized) tour + study trips to Israel.
 (Trips includes airfare, room, board and applicable tuition.
 Maximum Jewpiter reward is $500 per student.
 Students will be responsible for partial payment in the event that applicable program subsidies combined with the $500 Jewpiter reward does not amount to total trip cost.)

 For post-high school study in Israel programs which earn college credits.
 The intention of the Fund is for those students showing academic promise in religious studies and a need for financial assistance to pursue study in Israel, and it is open to men and women who are not currently in Israel.
 Visit their website or contact Wallace Green at WallyG@ujabergen.org.

 They offer several scholarships for high school students.
 Visit their website or call 773-973-2828 for more information.

 American Jewish League for Israel Scholarships